QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 The notable exceptions are the `app/[your_app_code_name_here]` branches.
 These are like `develop` never ending branches representing each app.

-So everytime you wish to deploy your app, take for example `app/moodimodo` you should `checkout app/moodimodo` then merge `develop` into the current `HEAD` branch.
+So everytime you wish to deploy your app, take for example `app/medtlc` you should `checkout app/medtlc` then merge `develop` into the current `HEAD` branch.
 This will add all the changes to the app and you will be good to go for deployment.

 #### Adding a New App

 1. **Git**

-    To add a new app, you should choose a code name for it (anything without spaces and in lowercase letters) For example `Mind First Mood Tracker` became `mind first`.
+    To add a new app, you should choose a code name for it (anything without spaces and in lowercase letters) For example `MedTLC Mood Tracker` became `mind first`.

     You should then create a new branch `app/[your_app_code_name_here]`.
-You can see other existing apps like `moodimodo` and `mind first`.
+You can see other existing apps like `medtlc` and `mind first`.

 2. **apps.json**

     Head over to `www/js/apps.json`.
 Add your app to the `apps object` on line 2.
     ```
     apps : {
-    “moodimodo” : “configs/moodimodo”,
+    “medtlc” : “configs/medtlc”,
     “energymodo” : “configs/energymodo”,
     “mind first” : “configs/mindfirst”,
     “[your_app_code_here]” : “configs/[your_app_code_here]”